 What is the value of art in our society anyway?

-Of course, there is the fact that art is one of kids’ favorite activities and has been for forever.
-But there is some hidden advantages to teaching art, too.
+Of course, there is the fact that art is one of the kids’ favorite activities and has been for forever.
+But there are some hidden advantages to teaching art, too.

 Homeschool critical thinking instruction, science, and art go hand in hand.
 You can’t focus on science or critical thinking without including art.

 If you want your kids to have strong critical thinking skills and do well in reading and writing, you can’t neglect art.

 This is why I joyfully include Evan-Moor Educational Publishers’ How to Teach Art to Children in our curriculum.
 Jump to the bottom of the page to see a review of this astounding resource.

 As I have said before, our current education system does a real disservice to our kids.
 For example, science curricula often focus on memorization, leaving out exploration, tinkering, planning, observing, and everything that makes art and science wonderful.

 Art really takes some thought, planning, and reasoning.
 The process of creating art captures the active part of science beautifully.
 First, you must study your subject intently, then break it down into manageable parts that you can recreate.

 Art has been an integral part of the process even when creation was not the driving process of science.
 For example, early botanists and paleontologists did not have a camera to picture their specimens.
 Instead, they studied art so that they could draw accurate representations of their data.